banyansecurity/gre-go-windows/README.md

-# gre-go
+# gre-go-windows

-A prototype that implements a simple GRE tunnel (RFC 2784) in Go using the Wintun library.
+A library that implements a simple GRE tunnel (RFC 2784) in Go using the Wintun framework.